 Return back to your address position.
 Perform 10-20 reps while focusing on maintaining the correct posture.

 Here’s another exercise you can easily perform at home.
 Keep your arms at a 90-degree angle and at shoulder height.

 Raise your arms up until they are perpendicular to the floor.

 There you have it.
 Three simple, yet effective, shoulder exercises you can perform in your living room, at the gym, or even while traveling.
 The key takeaway here is to not neglect your flexibility and range of motion.
 In most sports, the majority of injuries occur because the body is too rigid and unprepared to be forced into unfamiliar positions.
 And while this article is focused on your shoulders, this applies to your entire body.

 When you perform specific golf fitness exercises -- like we teach in Hit It Great -- your body naturally becomes better equipped to handle the explosive requirements of the golf swing.
 You’ll be able to outrange your golf partners, beat personal best scores, and you’ll feel a lot better every day.

-If you’re looking for more golf fitness advice we offer two great options:
+If you’re looking for more golf fitness advice we offer three great options: